Sewage Treatment Plant (STP): Process, Working & Installation

 3. Membrane Bioreactor Technology

-Membrane Bioreactor (MBR) technology represents a significant advancement in sewage treatment.
+Membrane Bioreactor (MBR) technology represents a significant advancement in sewage treatment plant process.
 This section will highlight the technology and advantages of MBRs in wastewater treatment.

 Membrane Bioreactors combine biological treatment processes with membrane filtration.
 Here’s how they work: